sframe-wg/sframe/draft-ietf-sframe-enc.md

 effectively defines a re-ordering window, since no more than 2<sup>`E`</sup>
 epochs can be active at a given time.
-Receivers MUST be prepared for the epoch counter to roll over, removing an old epoch when a new epoch with the same E lower bits is introduced.
-(Sender indices cannot be similarly compressed.)
+Receivers MUST be prepared for the epoch counter to roll over, removing an old epoch when a new epoch with the same E lower bits is introduced (sender indices cannot be similarly compressed).

 Let `S` be the number of bits required to encode a member index in the group, i.e., the smallest value such that `group_size` < (1 << S)`.
 The sender index